St Michael's Catholic Church, Nowra: Building

+In 1921 additional accommodation was constructed on the eastern end.
+The original church extended to the present choir loft.
+The addition was sympathetic to the original church, however the shingle roof was re¬placed with tiles.
+Additional stained glass windows were added at this time.
+Further additions were carried out in 1958 including the side entrance and sacristy.

+On 6 November 1921, the blessing and opening of the extensions took place.
+20 ft were added to the length of the church, the gallery was constructed and the shingles on the roof were replaced by tiles.
+The extensions were in harmony with the fabric of the church and had cost A£1,660.
+Later that day, there was the blessing of the foundation stone of the new convent at Berry.
+The new church at Berry was opened in 1936.

+Parish history

 According to the Australian Catholic Directory the district of the Shoalhaven (now the Parish of Nowra) was established in 1863.
-This means that 2013 will mark the 150th anniversary or Sesquicentenary of the parish.
+In 2013 the parish celebrated its Sesquicentenary.

 When the Illawarra Mission was established in 1838, Fr John Rigney made monthly visits to the Shoalhaven, to celebrate Mass and the sacraments.
 In the 1840s a wooden building was constructed in Nowra to serve as a Mass chapel and as the first school.
 The 1841 Catholic Directory noted that there were an estimated 150 Catholics in the Shoalhaven district and that an average of 80 attended the monthly Mass.

 The parish of Shoalhaven-Ulladulla was established in 1863 with Fr David D’Arcy as the first resident priest.
 In 1865 the Mass centre at Nowra was rebuilt and it was to remain the Mass centre for Nowra for another twelve years.
 It was first thought that Numbaa would be the centre for the Shoalhaven parish; but the Shoalhaven River floods of the 1860s and 1870s caused the main settlement to move to Nowra.
 Because of that, the building of the church at Numbaa, for which a foundation stone had been laid in 1869, did not proceed.
 The original presbytery at Numbaa, given to the Church by David Berry, still stands.

 Other centres also constructed their own church buildings.
 The original Kangaroo Valley church, with accommodation for only 30, was built in 1874.
-In November, 1875, Archbishop Roger Vaughan laid the foundation stone of St. Michael's Church Nowra.
-He later blessed and opened it on 30 September 1877.
-It cost 1,200 pounds.
-Two years later, land was purchased at Berry, and 21 March 1884 saw the opening of the new church there.
-The first Nowra presbytery was to cost 295 pounds.
-It was later to serve as the first convent from 1893-1905.
+In 1877, land was purchased at Berry, and 21 March 1884 saw the opening of the new church there.
+The first Nowra presbytery was to cost A£295.
+It was later to serve as the first convent from 1893 to 1905.